Prograf-UFF/urban-chronicles/README.md

 ### Web Client

-If you want to go ahead and use Urban Chronicles without going through the preprocessing phase described above according to your OS:
+If you want to go ahead and use Urban Chronicles without going through the preprocessing phase described above, download the input dataset [here](https://drive.google.com/file/d/1OPc8uD-N-SGJQ0KuTO7eJeN78FaIdue2/view).

 #### Linux and MacOS

-First, download the input dataset [here](https://drive.google.com/file/d/1OPc8uD-N-SGJQ0KuTO7eJeN78FaIdue2/view), and follow the steps bellow:

-1. Once downloaded preprocessed file mentioned above, go to the root folder of this repository and extract the file `data.zip` inside `system/`
+1. Once downloaded the preprocessed files mentioned above (or generated through the preprocessing section above), go to the root folder of this repository and extract the file `data.zip` inside `system/`

 ```
 unzip path/to/data.zip -d ./system/